LASA-Student-Council/Website/Current-Officers/index.md

 <figure style="width: 350px" class="align-center">
   <img src="{{ '/images/samChristian.jpg' | absolute_url }}" alt="">
 </figure>
 I’m excited to serve as the senior president for Student Council this year.
 I’m a member of the Science Olympiad club at LASA, and organize physics and astronomy olympiad for LASA students.
-Outside of LASA, I play cello and piano, and am involved in many astronomy and physics related activities.
+Outside of LASA, I play cello and piano, and am involved in some astronomy and physics related activities.

 **contact**: <sam@lasastuco.org> (or <anyemailaddressyoucanthinkof@lasastuco.org>)
 ## Vice-President: Isabelle Saquing
 <figure style="width: 400px" class="align-center">
   <img src="{{ '/images/StickFigure.jpg' | absolute_url }}" alt="">
 </figure>
 Hi!
-My name is Isabelle and I haven’t submitted my Student Council biography and picture yet.
-For all intents and purposes, I am a stick figure, controlled only by the impressive drawing skills of Sam.
-If I don’t submit them by July 17th, **I will be eaten by a lasaraptor** in a manner as depicted in the above figure.
+It’s Isabelle Saquing, and I couldn’t be more excited to spend my senior year as vice president for the class of 2021.
+I also participate in the LASA/LBJ theater troupe, the Alley Cat Players, where I serve as president.
+Outside of school, I enjoy tutoring and collecting Disney pins.

 **contact**: <isabelle@lasastuco.org>
 ## Treasurer: Lois Lee
 <figure style="width: 400px" class="align-center">
   <img src="{{ '/images/StickFigure.jpg' | absolute_url }}" alt="">
 </figure>
-Hi!
-My name is Lois and I haven’t submitted my Student Council biography and picture yet.
-For all intents and purposes, I am a stick figure, controlled only by the impressive drawing skills of Sam.
-If I don’t submit them by July 17th, **I will be eaten by a lasaraptor** in a manner as depicted in the above figure.
+Hey everyone!
+My name is Lois Lee, and I am really looking forward to serving as the senior treasurer this school year.
+Outside of student council, I enjoy playing the piano and violin, as well as painting.
+If you have any questions or comments regarding student council, feel free to email me.

 **contact**: <lois@lasastuco.org>
 ## Student Representative: Annie Franklin